Great Planes RV-4

 THE KIT

-plastic cowl, wingtips and wheel pants.
+The RV-4 kit features balsa and lite-ply construction with basswood wing spars and an ABS plastic cowl, wingtips and wheel pants.
 Other items include a generous hardware package; hinges; an adjustable engine mount; preformed, aircraft-grade aluminum landing gear; self-adhesive decals and a vacuum-formed windshield.
 A rolled, two-- sheet, computer-drawn plan and an excellent 52-page instruction manual complete the package.
 This is a typical Great Planes kit, with the high-quality materials and excellent parts fit that modelers have learned to expect from this company.

-but I used six-minute and 30-minute Pro Poxy on the firewall, wing-- spar joiners, wing-bolt blocks and landing-- gear blocks.
+I used Great Planes' thin and medium Pro CAs and accelerator for most of the construction, but I used six-minute and 30-minute Pro Poxy on the firewall, wing-- spar joiners, wing-bolt blocks and landing-- gear blocks.

 * Tailpieces.